 - Students taking the ACT (no writing) with standard time are normally dismissed about 12:15 p.m.; students taking the ACT with writing are normally dismissed about 1:15 p.m.

 - On some test dates, ACT tries out questions to develop future versions of the tests.
 You may be asked to take a fifth test, the results of which will not be reflected in your reported scores.
 The fifth test could be multiple-choice or one for which you will create your own answers.
 Please try your best on these questions, because your participation can help shape the future of the ACT.
-If you are in a test room where the fifth test is administered, you will be dismissed at about 12:35 p.m.
+Testing time will extend by about 20 minutes in rooms that administer the fifth test.

 - If you do not complete all your tests for any reason, tell a member of the testing staff whether or not you want your answer document scored before you leave the test center.
 If you do not, all tests attempted will be scored.